rkgtech/gigaspaces-sbp-jekyll/tomcat-pu.markdown

 {%endsection%}

-The key features of such integration are:
+The key features of the embedded Tomcat are:

 - Auto-Scaling: Dynamic allocation and auto-scaling of Tomcat instances (hosting a web application) as well as automatically updating your load balancer through the Admin API
 - Simplified Management: Consolidated management of your web tier along with your data grid under one common administrative interface (through a web, desktop, and CLI administrative interface)